beequeue/developers-sky-com/internal/_posts/2015-12-08-User-Stories-Mapping-workshop.markdown

 [http://www.amazon.co.uk/User-Story-Mapping-Discover-Product/dp/1491904909](),
 have fun and get used to collaborate together; Developers, Product Owners and anyone with a  stake on the success of your product.

-Stay tuned for more updates!

-Diego Minelli, Reinu Kanda

 Sky Go